takanory/slides/20190824pyconmy/PITCHME.md

 Note:
 * This year, I am challenging to talk or poster at PyCon around the world.
-* Malaysia is the 5th place of my PyCon tour, but I am first a first time attendee in thie event.
+* Malaysia is the 5th place of my PyCon tour, but I am first a first time attendee in this event.
 * I'm very happy to be here.
 * Well then, let's talk about the main topic.